-I know many of you are in really rough places in your marriage, and you need some help.
+I know many of you are in really rough places in your marriage because of infidelity, and you need some help.

 I find myself getting lots of emails from women whose husbands are having affairs, or are heavily involved in porn, or are texting another woman.
 And these readers don’t know what to do.